-Please refer to the Note 25 in the consol dated financial statements.
-The key audit matter How the matter was addressed in our audit As was disclosed in Note 25 in the consolidated financial statements, trade and other receivables of the Group includes receivables from two Polish counterparties in the total amount of RUB 690 million before allowance.
-These receivables are past due more than 180 days.
-The Group recognized an impairment in the total amount of RUB 589 million in relation to these receivables on the base of assessment of its recoverability.
-Our audit procedures included testing of assumptions, used by the Directors in the assessment of recoverability of receivables.
-We considered externally available information, current status of legal proceedings initiated against those counterparties, their financial position and our own knowledge of recent bac debt experience in this segment.
-We also considered the adequacy of the Group's disclosures in this area.
-Since the assessment of recoverability is subjective and requires the use of professional judgement, this question was the key audit matter.
-8
+Please refer to the Note 25 in the financial statements.

+The key audit matter How the matter was addressed in our audit As was disclosed in Note 25 in the consolidated financial statements, trade and other receivables of the Group includes receivables from Polish counterparties in the total gross amount of RUB 1,004 million.
+These receivables are past due by more than 180 days.
+The Group recognized an impairment in the total amount of RUB 846 million in relation to these receivables based on the assessment of their recoverability.
+Since the assessment of recoverability is subjective and requires use of professional judgement, we refer this aspect to the key audit matters.
+Our audit procedures included testing of assumptions used by Group management in the assessment of recoverability of receivables.
+We considered externally available information, current status of legal proceedings initiated against those counterparties, their financial position and our own knowledge of bad debts this segment usually experiences in similar circumstances.
+We also considered the adequacy of the Group's disclosures on the matter.